 It’s long been said that anything worth having is worth waiting for.
-Katie Whiting and Richard Russell came to understand this aphorism when the young couple embarked on the hunt for their first home a little more than four years ago.
+Katie and Russell Richards came to understand this aphorism when the young couple embarked on the hunt for their first home a little more than four years ago.
 Like most first-time home buyers, the two had a modest price range but were eager and optimistic.
 “When my husband and I first started house hunting, we knew we wanted to get as close to the beach as possible while, of course, staying in our budget,” says Katie.

 Patience would indeed prove to be a virtue during their tireless (to say the least) search throughout South County.
 “It took 16 months and four rejected offers until we found our little Driftwood Cottage – the name we’ve given our home,” says Katie.

 On the plus side, the three-bedroom, one-bathroom, 1,400-square-foot ranch in South County is located just a mile from Green Hill Beach, the couple’s favorite spot, and it is easy to see why.
 The hidden gem is a quiet, private, family beach and is known for its beautiful and diverse shoreline (it’s technically three beaches) bordered by a lush landscape that cascades down a rolling hill to meet Block Island Sound.

 While the home’s location was incredible, “charming” may not have been the best word to describe the house itself, which boasted decades-old features like green linoleum tiles and pink countertops.
 But that didn’t deter Katie and Russ.
 In fact, it delighted them.
 “We knew we wanted a project house – something that needed all the cosmetic changes under the sun – and we got just that,” says Katie.

 Soon after being handed the keys to cottage, they got to work.
 “The house quickly became our labor of love,” Katie remembers.
 “And while most people probably would have shuddered at the thought of it, we lived through all the construction, done by just the two of us on weekends and vacations, and loved every minute.”